-The primary intent, certainly, of our Jan Loney Studio will be to showcase Jan’s art.
-Yet, rather than relate the proposed screen to the neighboring buildings, we decided to connect it to the trees of Pittsburgh’s lush urban forest, which will be present – hopefully – long after we are gone.
-That being said, the renovated garage does connect to its neighbors in terms of its shape and size.
-Our proposal may look different, but with it’s massing and industrial character, it won’t look out of place.
+Our primary intent, certainly, was to showcase Jan’s art.
+Yet, rather than associate the proposed screen with the neighboring buildings, we decided to relate it to the tree canopies of Pittsburgh’s lush urban forest, which will be present – hopefully – long after we are gone.
+Our proposal may look different than its neighbors, but with its massing and industrial character, it wouldn’t have looked out of place.